7 Turkish Souvenirs – help yourself (and others) with a memento of your trip to Turkey

 What Turkish souvenirs will you bring home with you?

 The internet is full of lists of top ten, eleven best or simply must buy Turkish souvenirs from your trip to Turkey.
 Carpets, apple tea and nazar boncuk are high on the list, but I can’t fit any more Turkish carpets in my house, apple tea is something only tourists drink and I have a nazar in every bag, purse and pocket I use.
 For me, the best souvenirs are ones that remind me of a special moment I’ve experienced in Turkey or a purchase that directly helps make a tangible difference to the people who made the item I bought.
-With these criteria in mind, here are some of my recommendations.

 Turkish coffee makes a tasty souvenir!

 I like Turkish coffee but my preferred brew is a strong cup of Arabica coffee, with a dash of milk and a spoonful of sugar (a big one).
 After a long period of trial and error I settled on Mehmet Efendi Kurukahveci’s Colombian Filter coffee.
 It works equally well in a French Press or an espresso pot.
 There are two Mehmet Efendi Kurukahveci outlets in Istanbul, one in Eminonu and one in Kadikoy and many supermarkets sell their products too.
-Take home a small bag of their traditional Turkish coffee or one of their other blends and be transported back to Turkey every time you savour a cup.
+Take home a small bag of their traditional Turkish coffee or one of their other blends as a Turkish souvenir and be transported back to Turkey every time you savour a cup.

 The best Turkish souvenir for those with a sweet tooth!